7 Red Flags When Choosing a Korean Surgery Clinic

 Korean law (Medical Service Act, Article 24) requires surgeons to disclose the name of the operating surgeon as part of informed consent.
 Breach is a fineable offense.

-Despite this, patients routinely report coordinators deflecting the question or offering only a first name, a title ("Dr. Kim"), or a vague reference to "the medical team."
+Despite this, patients routinely report coordinators deflecting the question or offering only a first name, a title such as "Dr. Kim," or a vague reference to "the medical team."

-What to do: Ask directly: "Can you give me the full legal name of the surgeon who will personally perform my operation, and confirm it will be written on my consent form?"
+What to ask directly: "Can you give me the full legal name of the surgeon who will personally perform my operation, and confirm it will be written on my consent form?"

 2. Ghost Surgery Risk Indicators

 Ghost surgery occurs when a surgeon other than the one you consented to performs your procedure.
-The Korean Society of Plastic Surgeons estimated roughly 100,000 victims between 2008 and 2014.
+The Korean Society of Plastic Surgeons estimated roughly 100,000 victims between 2008 and 2014 (New York Times, 2022).
+Approximately five patients died specifically from ghost surgeries between 2014 and 2022 (New York Times, May 2022).

 | Higher Risk | Lower Risk |